 The process of creating a week’s worth of SOLSTICE plans consisted of three parts:

 - Creating the data products

-Planning uses the ingested data from GSFC in conjunction with our own planning procedures and scheduling software to create an observation plan for the week.
-Our automatic scheduler, OASIS_PS (Operations and Science Instrument Support_Planning and Scheduling), decides what to plan and when, but it is the responsibility of the planner to determine the quality and accuracy of the plans, as well as to make “special science” additions.
+Planning used the ingested data from GSFC in conjunction with our own planning procedures and scheduling software to create an observation plan for the week.
+Our automatic scheduler, OASIS_PS (Operations and Science Instrument Support_Planning and Scheduling), decided what to plan and when, but it is the responsibility of the planner to determine the quality and accuracy of the plans, as well as to make “special science” additions.

 Creating the data products